tushaarkataria/Fast-Neural-Style-Transfer-Using-Pytroch/README.md

 ## Some Issues

 1. Dynamic range of outputs is more than inputs, some way to normalize that would make the outputs better.

+2. Can we use low number of images from COCO dataset and get results, so that this can be given as an assignment ??

 ## Styles used for experiments